 I generally prefer not to tell people what to do.
 So perhaps I should reframe the title of this post to “If You Don’t Read Noam’s Masterpiece Right This Minute, You Will Hate Yourself Forever.”
-I refer to Noam Ebner’s forthcoming article, Negotiation is Changing, which is part of the Tower of Babel symposium.
-He … Continue reading Drop Everything and Read Noam’s Masterpiece Right Now
+I refer to Noam Ebner’s article, Negotiation is Changing, which is part of the Tower of Babel symposium.
+He has … Continue reading Drop Everything and Read Noam’s Masterpiece Right Now

 Good.
 Now I have your attention . . . for the nanosecond before you check your Facebook page.
 I just read two articles about the difficulties of “single-tasking,” aka paying attention.
 A cute piece in the New York Times identifies a number of problems with multi-tasking with electronic devices and quotes psychologist Kelly McGonigal who … Continue reading Please Put Away Your Damn Phone and Pay Attention

 That’s one of the conclusions in an op-ed in the New York Times today.
 Researchers Anita Woolley, Thomas W. Malone, and Christopher Chabris did a series of studies finding that the “smartest” teams (measured by performance in logical analysis, brainstorming, coordination, planning and moral reasoning) were distinguished by three characteristics.
 First, their members contributed more … Continue reading Want a Smarter Group?
 Add More Women